greyhats13/ols_platform/services/ols_profile/README.md

 ## Profile Service

-This is a microservice application built with Python 3.11, FastAPI, MongoDB, and Redis.
-It provides API endpoints to manage profiles and categories.
+This is a microservice application built with Python 3.11, FastAPI, MongoDB, Redis, and GraphQL.
+It provides API endpoints to manage profiles and categories, and has been designed using the clean architecture principles.

 ### Features